Central Place Theory (CPT) – a locational theory

 Christaller made some assumptions to make his theory easy to understand and form the basis for other theories.
 These assumptions were necessary and hold good to explain the structure of settlements.
 These also take into account the growth and development of towns, human behavior and fundamentals of economics.
 He made following assumptions:

-- An even (flat) terrain – A hilly and uneven terrain poses difficulty in development thus a flat area which promotes growth of town
+- An even (flat) terrain – A hilly and uneven terrain poses difficulty in development thus a flat area which promotes the growth of the town

 - Evenly distributed population – residents are not concentrated at one particular place and no preference exists for a particular town

 - Evenly distributed resources – no place has an advantage of resources, all placed will compete under perfect market conditions

 - Similar purchasing power – along with the population and resources, wealth is also fairly distributed.
 Because of this people have similar purchasing power

-- Preference for nearest market – people will buy products from the nearest market and avoid longer commute.
+- Preference for the nearest market – people will buy products from the nearest market and avoid the long commute.
 This keeps price constant as per other assumptions

-- Equal transportation cost (proportional to distance) – the cost incurred in transporting of goods is equal for all and is proportional to distance
+- Equal transportation cost (proportional to distance) – the cost incurred in transporting of goods is equal for all and is proportional to the distance

 - Perfect competition – price is decided on basis of demand and supply.
-People will buy at lowest price which market has to offer, no seller has advantage over other seller.
+People will buy at the lowest price which market has to offer, no seller has an advantage over another seller.

-These assumptions when combined results in place offering different services.
-In these places in which people enjoy perfect market and purchase from nearest place to save on money and time.
-Different services locates themselves on the basis of threshold population.
+These assumptions when combined, results in place offering different services.
+In these places in which people enjoy the perfect market and purchase from the nearest place to save on money and time.
+Different services locate themselves on the basis of the threshold population.
 The minimum number of people required to sustain that service/activity.
-In addition to this there is no preference for a particular shop.
-All people have access to equal resources and does not enjoy any advantage over its competitor.
+In addition to this, there is no preference for a particular shop.
+All people have access to equal resources and do not enjoy any advantage over its competitor.
 The demand for goods consumed & used on daily basis will be used more and vice versa.